sr99622/onvif-mcp/README.md

 * Agent

     This system is designed and tested around the Hermes Agent.
 This agent has many characteristics that make it ideal for this application.
-The MCP server is hosted locally and therefore incompatible with ChatGPT and Claude Agents.
+Hermes implements the full OAuth stack for MCP security and does not require any cloud access to operate.
+The MCP server is hosted locally and therefore not fully  compatible with ChatGPT and Claude Agents, both of which require connection to thier cloud servers for MCP operation.
 OpenClaw was found to be less capable than Hermes in this scenario, and is not recommended.
-The Hermes Agent will require sudo privileges, see the SERVER_PREP.md document for details.
+The Hermes Agent will require sudo privileges build the server.

 * Clients